jakearmendariz/PayPerRead/README.md

 // For now we can assume valid, but this needs to be verified.
 ```

-If the publisher exists, either create the article and add to publisher, then display to user.
-Or display to user.
+If the publisher exists and requests comes from expected domain.
+- If article is Unique
+    - Create the article on our backend.
+- Return iframe with relevant information.

 #### Buying
 User wants to buy an article with payload